epfl-ada/ada-2024-project-adattatori/README.md

 **Leonor**: Creativity ideation of the webpage and formatting of the repository for its creation.

-**Elisa**: Recovery of protein sequences and features from UniProt or PDB, description of the datastory.
+**Elisa**: Description of the datastory, enlargement of the analysis about proteins.